ACatSmiling/zero-to-zero/SpringEcosystem/spring-security.md

 ### Handling Security Exceptions

-The [`ExceptionTranslationFilter`](https://docs.spring.io/spring-security/site/docs/6.3.1/api/org/springframework/security/web/access/ExceptionTranslationFilter.html) allows translation of [`AccessDeniedException`](https://docs.spring.io/spring-security/site/docs/6.3.1/api/org/springframework/security/access/AccessDeniedException.html) and [`AuthenticationException`](https://docs.spring.io/spring-security/site/docs/6.3.1/api//org/springframework/security/core/AuthenticationException.html) into HTTP responses.
+The [ExceptionTranslationFilter](https://docs.spring.io/spring-security/site/docs/6.3.1/api/org/springframework/security/web/access/ExceptionTranslationFilter.html) allows translation of [AccessDeniedException](https://docs.spring.io/spring-security/site/docs/6.3.1/api/org/springframework/security/access/AccessDeniedException.html) and [AuthenticationException](https://docs.spring.io/spring-security/site/docs/6.3.1/api//org/springframework/security/core/AuthenticationException.html) into HTTP responses.

 ExceptionTranslationFilter is inserted into the [FilterChainProxy](https://docs.spring.io/spring-security/reference/servlet/architecture.html#servlet-filterchainproxy) as one of the [Security Filters](https://docs.spring.io/spring-security/reference/servlet/architecture.html#servlet-security-filters).

-ExceptionTranslationFilter 作为安全过滤器之一插入到过滤器链代理中，它可以将 AccessDeniedException 和 AuthenticationException 转换为 HTTP 响应。
+**ExceptionTranslationFilter 作为安全过滤器之一插入到过滤器链代理中，它可以将 AccessDeniedException 和 AuthenticationException 转换为 HTTP 响应。**

 The following image shows the relationship of ExceptionTranslationFilter to other components:

 <img src="spring-security/exceptiontranslationfilter.png" alt="exceptiontranslationfilter" style="zoom:80%;" />

-1. First, the `ExceptionTranslationFilter` invokes `FilterChain.doFilter(request, response)` to invoke the rest of the application.
+1. First, the ExceptionTranslationFilter invokes FilterChain.doFilter(request, response) to invoke the rest of the application.
 2. If the user is not authenticated or it is an AuthenticationException, then *Start Authentication*.（如果用户未通过身份验证或出现身份验证异常，则启动身份验证。）
    - The [SecurityContextHolder](https://docs.spring.io/spring-security/reference/servlet/authentication/architecture.html#servlet-authentication-securitycontextholder) is cleared out.
    - The HttpServletRequest is [saved](https://docs.spring.io/spring-security/reference/servlet/architecture.html#savedrequests) so that it can be used to replay the original request once authentication is successful.
    - The AuthenticationEntryPoint is used to request credentials from the client.
 For example, it might redirect to a log in page or send a WWW-Authenticate header.
 3. Otherwise, if it is an AccessDeniedException, then *Access Denied*.
 The AccessDeniedHandler is invoked to handle access denied.（如果是 AccessDeniedException，则表示拒绝访问。 调用 AccessDeniedHandler 来处理拒绝访问。）

-> If the application does not throw an `AccessDeniedException` or an `AuthenticationException`, then `ExceptionTranslationFilter` does not do anything.
+> If the application does not throw an AccessDeniedException or an AuthenticationException, then ExceptionTranslationFilter does not do anything.
 >
 > 如果应用程序没有抛出 AccessDeniedException 或 AuthenticationException，则 ExceptionTranslationFilter 不会执行任何操作。